 The show will air on Nick Jr in the Benelux, Germany, Switzerland, Austria, Greece, Indonesia, Vietnam, and the Philippines, as well as in the UK, Australia, New Zealand, Scandinavia, Italy, Spain, Portugal, Israel, Africa, Latin America, South-east Asia, India, South Korea, Israel and the Arabic-speaking region on the Middle East and North Africa.
 Lacey Entertainment brokered deal.

 Kiva Can Do! was created by Kavaleer CEO Andrew Kavanagh and is executive produced by managing director Gary Timpson.
-It is backed by the Irish Film Board, the Broadcasting Authority of Ireland, the Section 481 tax credit, and RTÉ, with the assistance of Creative Europe.
+It is backed by the The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More, the Broadcasting Authority of Ireland, the Section 481 tax credit, and RTÉ, with the assistance of Creative Europe.

 Kiva Can Do! is a charming series with positive pro-social stories that are characterised by warmth and cheerful fun that reflects the highly imaginative play patterns of children around the world.